Vyral/angelia-black-recruiting/_posts/2019-05-28-7-factors-that-decide-your-homes-value.md

 **1\.
 Neighborhood comparables.** In their assessment of your home’s value, an appraiser will rely on comparable prices of homes in your neighborhood.
 If a home down the street sold for x amount of money a year ago, don’t expect that to be factored into the appraisal; your appraiser will look at the most recent comps available.&nbsp;

 **2\.
-Location.** The local school district, employment opportunities, entertainment or recreational amenities, etc. all figure into the viability of your home’s location and, therefore, its value.&nbsp;
+Location.** The local school district, employment opportunities, entertainment or recreational amenities, etc., all figure into the viability of your home’s location and, therefore, its value.&nbsp;

 **3\.
 Size and usable space.** Whether or not your home has a garage, the number of bedrooms and bathrooms it has, and the size of your family room are all examples of the usability of your home’s space.